K-T.V.

 K-T.V. (also known as Kids TV) was a children's network broadcast in Scandinavia, the Netherlands, Belgium, Greece, Cyprus and South Africa as a programming block on M-Net and later on FilmNet.
 It was owned by Multichoice.
-In Greece, it used to air in the morning and afternoon on Alfa TV exclusively for NOVA.Its sister programming block was K-TV World (also known as K-World), which aired mostly in the afternoon, while K-T.V. aired in the morning.
+In Greece, it used to air in the morning and afternoon on Alfa TV exclusively for NOVA.

+Its sister programming block was K-TV World (also known as K-World), which aired mostly in the afternoon, while K-T.V. aired in the morning.

 History

-Scandinavia and the Netherlands: It was a programming block on Filmnet (temporary called FilmNet Plus and renamed later as FilmNet 1 in Sweden), from January 1, 1993 to January 11, 1997.
+Scandinavia and the Netherlands: It was a programming block on Filmnet (temporary called FilmNet Plus and renamed later as FilmNet 1 in Sweden), from January 1, 1993, to January 11, 1997.
 It was broadcasting in the mornings and the noon/afternoon.
 It had a sister programming block called "K-TV mini".

 Greece: The network was replaced on October 1, 2001, by Fox Kids.
 However, the site and the club were still active.

 Cyprus: It was a programming block on Alfa TV, until January 2002, when it was replaced by a Nickelodeon one.
 The block is not to be confused with Kids TV, the K-T.V. block's spiritual successor, independently managed by the channel itself.

-Programming

-Note: It is possible that some of the shows listed below are broadcast only in international versions of the network.